Azure/Hadoop-Migrations/docs/impala/migration-approach.md

 #### Considerations

 - Complex types such as arrays, maps, structs, and unions are not supported for read via Azure Data Factory.

-- Hive connector only supports Hive tables in Apache Hive of version 3.1.0

 #### Impala object mapping to Azure Synapse